Cusps of hyperbolic 4-manifolds and rational homology spheres: Preliminaries

-Notice that if $\mathcal{P}$ is a compact polytope then it is simple and its dual complex $\mathcal{P}^*$ is a flag simplicial complex.
-If the polytope $\mathcal{P}$ is hyperbolic and non-compact it will necessarily have some ideal vertices, and the dual complex will not be simplicial anymore.
-However, all of its codimension $k>1$ faces will be simplices.
-Moreover, the maximal simplicial subcomplex of $P^*$ will again be a flag simplicial complex.
+If the polytope $\mathcal{P} \subset \mathbb{H}^n$ is right-angled and non-compact, it will necessarily have some ideal vertices, and the boundary of its dual $\mathcal{P}^*$ will not be simplicial anymore.
+However, all of its codimension $k>1$ faces will be simplices, and we can consider the maximal simplicial subcomplex $K_\mathcal{P}$ of the boundary of $\mathcal{P}^*$.